perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

       Processing:    13    67    71
       Total:         13    67    74

 We can see that under load of 10 concurrent users our server is capable of processing 140 requests per second.
 Of course, this benchmark is correct only when the script under test is used.
 We can also learn about the average processing time, which in this case was 67 milliseconds.
 Other numbers reported by `ab` may or may not be of interest to you.

 For example, if we believe that the script *perl/test.pl* is not efficient, then we will try to improve it and run the benchmark again to see whether we have any improvement in performance.

-#### [Benchmarking Response Times With httperf]{#benchmarking_response_times_with_httperf}
+#### <span id="benchmarking_response_times_with_httperf">Benchmarking Response Times With httperf</span>

 httperf is a utility written by David Mosberger.
 Just like ApacheBench, it measures the performance of the Web server.

 A sample command line is shown below:

       httperf --server hostname --port 80 --uri /test.html \
        --rate 150 --num-conn 27000 --num-call 1 --timeout 5

 This command causes httperf to use the Web server on the host with IP name `hostname`, running at port 80.
 The Web page being retrieved is */test.html* and, in this simple test, the same page is retrieved repeatedly.
 The rate at which requests are issued is 150 per second.
 The test involves initiating a total of 27,000 TCP connections and on each connection one HTTP call is performed.
 A call consists of sending a request and receiving a reply.

 The timeout option defines the number of seconds that the client is willing to wait to hear back from the server.
 If this timeout expires, then the tool considers the corresponding call to have failed.
 Note that with a total of 27,000 connections and a rate of 150 per second, the total test duration will be approximately 180 seconds (27,000/150), independently of what load the server can actually sustain.
 Here is a result that one might get:

          Total: connections 27000 requests 26701 replies 26701 test-duration 179.996 s